 Mr. Peles received his Juris Doctorate from the University of California at Berkeley (Boalt Hall), where he was awarded a Prosser Prize in Copyright Law and served as an editor and board member of the Berkeley Technology Law Journal.
 He also graduated with honors from the University of California at Berkeley, with undergraduate degrees in Political Science and Rhetoric.

-Some of Mr. Peles’ representative matters include:
+Some of Mr. Peles’ representative legal matters include:

 Mr. Peles’ publications including the following articles:

 - Copyright Preemption of a Right of Publicity, Intellectual Property Law360

 - Right of Publicity: A Practitioner’s Enigma, University of Georgia, Journal of Int.
 Property, Vol. 7

 - The Right of Publicity Gone Wild, UCLA Entertainment Law Review, Vol. 11